How do I file for a week of benefits?

 |You applied for unemployment this week →

 After you establish your claim for unemployment insurance benefits, the first week you file a weekly report and meet all the eligibility requirements will be considered your waiting week.
 You will not be paid for the waiting week, but you must file a weekly report to get credit for the waiting week.
 If you earn more than 1 ½ times your weekly benefit amount in any week, then that week does not qualify as a waiting week nor does it qualify for a benefit payment.
 If this happens, the next week reported on your claim that meets all eligibility requirements will be counted as your waiting week.
 You serve only one waiting week per benefit year.

 If you already established a PIN for IdahoWorks, you will enter that same PIN for Internet Continued Claims.

 If you have received services in the past and are in IdahoWorks, but have not established a PIN for using IdahoWorks, you must create a PIN in order to access Internet Continued Claims.
 To establish a PIN, you must enter the month and year of your birth as your temporary PIN.
 For example, if you were born on 4/6/1958, your PIN would be 0458.
 Next, you will be instructed to enter the temporary PIN again and then to select a permanent four-digit PIN that you will enter twice.
 You will then use the permanent PIN you have created each time you access Internet Continued Claims.
 Your PIN serves as your signature.
 You are responsible for all transactions using your PIN.

 Do not share your PIN or keep it written where others may find it!

 You will be held responsible for benefits fraudulently claimed under your PIN.
-If you forget your PIN, contact your local office where a consultant will reset your PIN.
+If you forget your PIN, contact us at (208) 332-8942 and a consultant will reset your PIN.

 *IMPORTANT NOTE: Remember your PIN.
 No one at the Idaho Department of Labor will know your permanent PIN.